 We ensure that our knowledge reaches the public, stakeholders, and public authorities so that the information comes to good use wherever it is needed.

 Both animals and plants live in oceans, lakes and streams.
-The Swedish Agency for Marine and Water Management protects and promotes biodiversity in our waters.
+We protect and promote biodiversity in our waters.
 We do this by protecting animals and plants of particular interest and by keeping an eye on foreign species in our waters.

 We also make sure that fishing is carried out according to regulations and that water is kept clean so that everything and everyone—plants, animals and people—can thrive there both now and in the future.